 Sarracenia flava has tubes that are yellow inside and most frequently light green on the outside.
 There are many tube and vein color variations, often with varying amounts of reddish-brown to purple.
-The species of the Sarracenia genus often hybridize with each other.
+Seven color variants of S. flava are recognized, my images here have them identified in the captions.
+A very good breakdown of these variants can be found at sarracenia.com.
+The species of the Sarracenia genus also often hybridize with each other.

 The solitary, drooping flowers appear in the spring on long leafless stalks.
 Five strap-like yellow petals hang down over the upside-down umbrella-shaped style.

-The top photo shown here - "O Sarracenia" showing a field of pitcher plants in Apalachicola National Forest - earned a Merit Award in the Photography category of the 2011 Space Coast Birding and Wildlife Art Competition held in conjunction with the Space Coast Birding and Wildlife Festival in Titusville, FL.
+The photo below - "O Sarracenia" showing a field of pitcher plants in Apalachicola National Forest - earned a Merit Award in the Photography category of the 2011 Space Coast Birding and Wildlife Art Competition held in conjunction with the Space Coast Birding and Wildlife Festival in Titusville, FL.

 View Sarracenia minor - HOODED PITCHERPLANT